 While most veterinarians will recommend prescription medication to treat this kind of ailment, there are also natural alternatives to consider as well.
 One of these alternatives is hemp oil for dog anxiety.
-For pet owners who are looking for another solution for their pet’s separation anxiety, hemp dog treats is a viable option.
-In fact, adding hemp products into your dog’s diet has also been proven to help with chronic pain, seizures, digestive issues, blood pressure, and can even reduce their risk of developing cancer.
+For pet owners who are looking for another solution for their pet’s separation anxiety, hemp dog chews is a viable option.
+In fact, adding hemp products into your dog’s diet has also been shown to help with discomfort associated with daily activity and digestive issues.
 In the following article, we will look at the four major causes of canine anxiety and how hemp oil can help with each type of trigger.

 What are the symptoms of anxiety?

 Before we can delve into how hemp oil helps curb the symptoms of anxiety, we first need to establish what those symptoms are.
 Here are some of the most common symptoms of canine anxiety, according to The American Kennel Club:

 These are just some of the behaviors that your dog may exhibit if he is suffering from anxiety.
 Some of the behaviors listed above mirror the signs of potentially severe medical conditions, so it is important to seek medical attention for your dog if he shows any of the aforementioned symptoms.